Skip to main content

 • More than one year of employment: one month’s notice required

-• During the notice period, employees are entitled to take one paid day off per week.
+During the notice period, employees can take one paid day off per week.

 • An employment relationship of more than one year: one month’s notice required